-- Where can I get more information?
+- Where can I get more information (Evoxac)?

 What is cevimeline (Evoxac)?

-Cevimeline is used to treat dry mouth in people with Sjogren's Syndrome.
+Cevimeline is used to treat dry mouth in people with Sjögren's Syndrome.

 What are the possible side effects of cevimeline (Evoxac)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- chest pain, uneven heart rate;
+- fast, slow, or uneven heart rate;

-Less serious side effects may include:
+Common side effects may include:

-- excessive sweating or salivating, drooling;
+- excessive salivation, drooling;

 - dry mouth;

-- vaginal itching or discharge;
+- headache; or

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about cevimeline (Evoxac)?